zweatshirt/bible_project/readme.md

 The front end work that needs to be finished, is well, the entire actual application.

 ### Special thanks to:
-1. Jesus for saving me and motivating me daily to put forth light and love into the world despite what I have been through.
+1. Jesus for saving me and motivating me daily to put forth light and love into the world.
 2. [meetDeveloper](https://github.com/meetDeveloper?tab=repositories),
 the creator of [Free Dictionary API](https://dictionaryapi.dev).
 This is an excellent API for getting word definitions for free.